 As a general rule, individual work schedules will conform to the public hours of 8 a.m. to 5 p.m., Monday through Friday.
 (Some offices close from 12 noon to 1 p.m. for lunch.)
-Most offices are closed on Saturday and Sunday except on special occasions and as required by the vice provost for distance education and extended learning.
+Most offices are closed on Saturday and Sunday except on special occasions and as required by senior administration.
 However, with approval of the appropriate dean or vice president and the executive vice president and provost, departments may establish alternate work schedules if it is determined they better meet the needs of the clientele and/or better serve the needs of an individual employee without adversely affecting the clientele.
 Alternate work schedules are to be of a semi-permanent nature (e.g., 1 semester at a time, 1 academic year at a time, etc.).
 All requests and subsequent approval or denial of alternate work schedules are to be in written form.
 It is understood that not all jobs are open/available for alternate work schedule consideration.